Multilinear Duality and Factorisation for Brascamp-Lieb-type Inequalities with applications: Introduction

 Using the relation $\int (Tf) g = \int f (T^* g)$, this is in turn equivalent to the statement $\|T^*g\|_{p'} \leq A \|g\|_{q'}$ -- that is the boundedness of the adjoint operator $T^*$ between the dual spaces of $L^q$ and $L^p$ respectively, (at least when $1 < p, \, q < \infty$).
 We are therefore firmly in the terrain of classical linear duality theory, a theory whose utility and importance cannot be overstated.
 Notice that if $q = 1$ and $T$ is also assumed to be positive (that is, $Tf \geq 0$ whenever $f \geq 0$), the equivalence of \eqref{lin1} and \eqref{lin2} is essentially without content since in this case it suffices to check on the function $g \equiv 1$.

 (ii) {\bf Case $0 <q <1$}.
 Since $\|h\|_q = \min\{ |\int hg| \, : \, \|g\|_{q'} = 1\}$, we have that \eqref{lin1} holds if and only if for all $f \in L^p$ {\em there exists} an (extended real-valued) $g \in L^{q'}$ such that \eqref{lin2} holds.
 Note that $q' < 0$ in this situation, so it is implicit that such a $g$ satisfies $g(x) \neq 0$ almost everywhere.
-It is a remarkable result of Maurey, that, under certain conditions -- such as positivity of $T$ -- given inequality \eqref{lin1}, there exists a {\em single} $g\in L^{q'}$ with $\|g\|_{q'} = 1$\footnote{Of course the quantity $\left(\int|g|^{r}\right)^{1/r}$ does not define a norm when $r \in (- \infty, 1)$.} such that \eqref{lin2} holds for all $f \in L^p$.
+It is a remarkable result of Maurey, that, under certain conditions -- such as positivity of $T$ -- given inequality \eqref{lin1}, there exists a {\em single} $g\in L^{q'}$ with $\|g\|_{q'} = 1$ such that \eqref{lin2} holds for all $f \in L^p$.
 Such a result is an instance of the celebrated theory of factorisation of operators which is developed in \cite{Mau}.
 Indeed, it is a case of {\em factorisation through $L^1$} since the inequality

 demonstrates that $T$ may be factorised as $T = M_{g^{-1}} \circ S$ where $S = M_g \circ T$ satisfies $\|S\|_{L^p \to L^1} \leq A$ and $M_{g^{-1}}$, the operator of multiplication by $g^{-1}$, satisfies $\|M_{g^{-1}}\|_{L^1 \to L^{q}} = \|g\|_{q'}^{-1} = 1$.